saakethramoju/ThermoProp/README.md

 * `enthalpy`
 * `internal_energy`

-It also supports density closure using:
+It also supports pressure-, density-, and entropy-based closures:

 * `pressure` + `density`
 * `pressure` + `temperature`